CDN Group API

 When working with groups, you can request a single file by using its zero-based index,

 /-/ separator after a group UUID:

 /nth/ is not a Media Processing operation.
 Each group UUID includes a number of files in this group so you could iterate through them.
-Files in a group still support all the Media Processing operations,
+Files in a group still have support for Media Processing,